tunmsk/nextgen-facebook/readme.txt

 **NextGEN Facebook (NGFB) Pro / Power-User Features**

-* A Social Settings metabox for Post, Page, custom post type, user profile, and term / taxonomy (category and tag) editing pages &mdash; the Social Settings metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
+* Includes a Social Settings metabox for post, page, custom post type, user profile, and term / taxonomy (category and tag) editing pages &mdash; the Social Settings metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
 * Fully renders content (including shortcodes) for accurate description texts.
 * Support for embedded videos in content text (iframe and object HTML markup).
-* Additional Open Graph / Rich Pin meta tags for videos and e-commerce products.
+* Additional Facebook / Open Graph / Rich Pin meta tags for videos and e-commerce products.
-* Twitter [Player Card](https://dev.twitter.com/cards/types/player) markup for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and/or Youtube.
+* Twitter [Player Card](https://dev.twitter.com/cards/types/player) meta tags for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and/or Youtube.
 * Include or exclude individual Google / SEO, Open Graph, Twitter Card, and Schema meta tags in the webpage head section.
 * Validation of minimum / maximum image dimensions and aspect ratios.
 * Configurable user profile contact field names and labels.
 * Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.
 * Dynamic button language switching based on the current WordPress locale.
 * A stylesheets editor for each social share button locations (content, excerpt, shortcode, widget, etc.).
-* File caching for social share button images and JavaScript, maximizing performance on VPS and dedicated hardware hosting platforms.
+* Caching of share button images and JavaScript, maximizing performance on VPS and dedicated hardware hosting platforms.
 * Selection of preset button options by location (content, excerpt, shortcode, widget, etc.).
 * Ability to include / exclude social share buttons by post type.
 * Integrates with 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.